 What Do Backups Mean to Your Business?

-Backups describes the process of creating and storing copies of data that can be used to protect organizations against data loss.
+Backups describe the process of creating and storing copies of data that can be used to protect organizations against data loss.
 A backup is the process of duplicating important data like documents, data, network configurations, or anything that your business needs to stay operational.

 These backups take place at specific, regular intervals and are stored off of your network.
 These backups make sure that your organization can go back in time and retrieve important data or files in the event you lose or cannot access them for any reason.
 Instances that would warrant documents to be backed up include: